Pu'er Tea

 Sometimes, teas with a “bitter-astringent” flavor are actually high-quality teas.
 The intensity of these flavors is determined by the amount of bitter and astringent compounds they contain.

 The alkaloids in tea and large amounts of catechins form hydrogen-bond complexes.
-In teas with relatively high levels of both catechins and caffeine, the is rich, full-bodied, and refreshing, indicating a high-quality tea.
+In teas with relatively high levels of both catechins and caffeine, the infusion is rich, full-bodied, and refreshing, indicating a high-quality tea.

 A prime example is La Banzhang, known for its potent bitterness and astringency, which quickly dissipates, leaving a long-lasting sweet aftertaste and salivation.